jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

 The first new block of code creates a ``Widget`` instance, assigns it a unique ID, gives it a label that will appear as its tab title, and makes the tab closable by the user.
 The second block of code add a new command labeled *Random xkcd comic* to JupyterLab.
-When the comm and executes, it attaches the widget to the main display area if it is not already present and then makes it the active tab.
+When the command executes, it attaches the widget to the main display area if it is not already present and then makes it the active tab.
 The last new line of code adds the command to the command palette in a section called *Tutorial*.